iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 ## Performance

-Generally speaking the performance of instance prop is pretty good though it involve overhead of extracting either property value or complete instance.
+Generally speaking the performance of instance prop is pretty good, though it involves overhead of extracting either property value or complete instance.

-- Try use regular properties accessor where possible.
+- Use regular properties accessors where possible.
-- Do not use instance property access for local properties of class been selected.
+- Do not use instance property access for local properties of class selected.
 - Try avoiding filtering queries by instance properties.
 Though it fast be without a index it could be slow depending on number of rows to which filter will be applied.

 [ECSql Syntax](./index.md)